-Later in March 2011, the Hornepayne Council passed a resolution requesting an initial screening of the community's potential suitability for the project.
-In March 2011, the NWMO delivered a presentation at a Council meeting to review the plan for conducting the initial screening and to confirm details of the work.
+After the NWMO formally initiated the site selection process in May 2010, the Township's Council passed a resolution to request a Learn More session and an initial screening of the community's potential suitability for the project in August 2010.
+This request came to the NWMO in response to an open invitation to communities to learn more about APM with the understanding the community could end its involvement at any time.
+In September 2010, the NWMO delivered a presentation to community officials in Ignace to review the plan for conducting this initial screening and to confirm details of the work.